Skip to content

 • Consistency - Use global settings for uniform appearance across views

-Color by computed variable set scores instead of individual annotations.
+Color by computed signature scores instead of individual features.

 How to Use

-1. Create a variable set with genes of interest
+1. Create a signature with genes of interest

 3. Choose a combination method: